markchitty/dotfiles/readme.md

-# ~~Dries~~ Mark's Dotfiles
+# 💻 Dotfiles

-This repository serves as my way to help me setup and maintain my Mac.
-It takes the effort out of installing everything manually.
-Everything which is needed to install my prefered setup of macOS is detailed in this readme.

-Forked from [driesvints/dotfiles](https://github.com/driesvints/dotfiles) - read the [blog post](https://driesvints.com/blog/getting-started-with-dotfiles).

-It works using:
+Migrating to a new Mac is a pain.
+To alleviate that, this repository automates a bunch of the steps involved so there's way less to do manually.
+Forked from [driesvints/dotfiles](https://github.com/driesvints/dotfiles) (handy [blog post](https://driesvints.com/blog/getting-started-with-dotfiles)) - thanks Dries.

+### How it works

 * **[Homebrew](https://brew.sh/) + Homebrew Bundle** - does the heavy lifting.
 Homebrew Bundle installs the resources listed in the accompanying Brewfile, using one of the following commands:
   * tap - a repository of formulae (things to install)